-The catastrophe risk is defined as the risk that an exceptional or extreme event of major magnitude leads to a deviation in actual claims payments from the expected claims amount.
-The most concrete example of the catastrophe risk is the outbreak of the Covid-19 Pandemic.
-Experience has shown that there was no major impact on DKV.
+The catastrophe risk is defined as the risk that an exceptional or extreme event of major magnitude (e.g. the outbreak of the Covid-19 Pandemic in 2020) leads to a deviation in actual claims payments from the expected claims amount.